Ulfzerk/logseq_notes/pages/JunctionTree.md

 - It is also known as clique Tree
-- In essence, it entails peforming belief propagation on a modified graph called a junction tree -
+- In essence, it entails peforming belief propagation on a modified graph called a junction tree
+- Nodes of variable are the branches
+- goal is to eliminate cycles by clustering them into single nodes -